 Musically, the work defies easy categorization, containing as it does elements of both opera and music-theater.
 As audiences have begun to accept a blurring of categories (Sondheim is often performed in opera houses, while La Boheme had a run on Broadway), questions as to what differentiates opera from operetta, musical from music-theater, actors who sing from singers who act, are heard less and less.

-Susan Yankowitz and I first conceived of Chéri as a work for the opera house, with full orchestra and conservatory-trained voices.
-In 2000, Eric Salzman, then Artistic Director of The Center for Contemporary Opera, proposed presenting back-to-back performances on the same evening of ACT I, first with a music-theater cast and then after an intermission, with an operatic cast.
+I first conceived of Chéri as a work for the opera house, with full orchestra and conservatory-trained voices.
+In 2000, Eric Salzman, then Artistic Director of The Center for Contemporary Opera, proposed presenting back-to-back performances of Act I, on the same evening, first with a music-theater cast and then after an intermission, with an operatic cast.

-“Cheri experiment,” which got the attention of actress and director Estelle Parsons.
-She invited us to bring Cheri to The Actors Studio and develop it there.
+We were then invited to The Actors Studio, where we could continue to develop the piece.
 What an opportunity!
-At The Actors Studio, under the tutelage and direction of Tony-award winning actres Carlin Glynn, we went through a series of workshops where, over three years, we shaped Chéri into what it is today.
+Under the guidance and direction of Tony-award winning actress Carlin Glynn, we went through a series of workshops where, over three years, we shaped Chéri into what it is today.

-Although Chéri is a story of doomed love, the lovers are not separated by race or class (South Pacific, West Side Story, Carousel or La Traviata); or by political turmoil (as in Fidelio, Tosca or Aida); or by illness or disability (La Boheme, Rent, Porgy & Bess); or jealousy (Otello, Cavalleria Rusticana).
+Although Chéri is a story of doomed love, the lovers are not separated by race or class (as in South Pacific, West Side Story, Carousel or La Traviata); or by political turmoil (as in Fidelio, Tosca or Aida); or by illness or disability (as in La Boheme, Rent or Porgy & Bess).
 The affair of Léa and Chéri is doomed because of age, alas.
-And the depredations of age are always with us, not only when they are an impediment to love, but when we catch sight of ourselves in the mirror or gaze into the faces of the next generation or the one that gave birth to us.
-It will eternally be a subject that stirs us to reflection, to poetry and to song.
+The depredations of age are always with us, not typically as an impediment to love, but when we catch sight of ourselves in the mirror or gaze into the faces of the next generation or the one that gave birth to us.
+Aging will eternally be a subject that always stirs us to reflection, often to poetry and sometimes to song.

 Score available through American Composers Alliance (BMI)